frytoli/bachanalysis/README.md

 * scraper: Required.
 An integer associated with the desired data set to be collected.
 This can be a list of integers.
 * season: Optional.
 An integer or list of integers associated with a desired season to collect data on.
 Only applicable with data sets 3 and 4.
 * contestant: Optional.
-Default: A case insensitive string or list of case insensitive strings associated with the first and last name separated by a "_" of a contestant from any season of The Bachelor or Bachelorette.
+Default: A case insensitive string or list of case insensitive strings associated with the first and last name separated by a "_" of a contestant from any season of The Bachelor or Bachelorette or the URL of a contestant's profile page on the [Bachelor Nation Fandom Wiki](https://bachelor-nation.fandom.com).
 Only applicable with data set 5.
 * file: Optional.
 Output retrieved data to a file in ./data/.
 Note that all retrieved data is ALWAYS inserted into a database, including when this flag is specified.
 Applicable with all data sets.
 * overwrite: Optional.
 Overwrite any previously saved information from a data set in the database (dump and create a new table).
 Applicable with all data sets.